 To complete a BA(Hons), BSc(Hons) or BSocSc(Hons) in Psychology, students must complete 120 points at 500 level, including at least 30 points in research (normally PSYC591) and at least 30 points from papers listed for Psychology.
 PSYC511, PSYC513, PSYC517, PSYC518, PSYC575, PSYC581, PSYC582 and PSYC583 are not able to be counted towards the BSc(Hons).

-Applications for entry to the PGDip(Psych), BA(Hons), BSc(Hons) and BSocSc(Hons) close on the first Monday in December in the year preceding entry.
+Applications for entry to the BA(Hons), BSc(Hons) and BSocSc(Hons) close on the first Monday in December in the year preceding entry.
 Mid-year enrolments are accepted for the PGDip(Psych) only.
 Please contact the School of Psychology for further details.
 Applications for the PGDip(Psych) are accepted right up to the start of each semester.